pingidentity/pingidentity-devops-getting-started/docs/release-notes/relnotes-2004.md

 - **PingCentral**

       The PingCentral Docker image is now available.
 See the [Ping Identity Docker hub](https://hub.docker.com/r/pingidentity/pingcentral).

 - **Docker Compose**

       We've standardized our Docker Compose references.

 - **Performance**

       We've built a performance framework.

 - **PingFederate version 10.0.2**

       We've updated the PingFederate 10 Docker image for the 10.0.2 release.

 - **The ping-devops utility**

       We've added major enhancements to our ping-devops utility.
-See [The ping-devops utility](https://pingidentity-devops.gitbook.io/devops/devopsutils/pingdevopsutil).
+See [The ping-devops Utility](https://pingidentity-devops.gitbook.io/devops/devopsutils/pingdevopsutil).

 - **PingDirectory replication**

       We've added support for PingDirectory replication using Docker Compose.

 - **Variables and scope**

       We've added documentation to help with understanding the effective scope of variables.
-See [Variables and scope](https://pingidentity-devops.gitbook.io/devops/config/variablescoping).
+See [Variables and Scope](https://pingidentity-devops.gitbook.io/devops/config/variablescoping).

 - **Elasticsearch SIEM stack**

       We've added documentation for our Elasticsearch SIEM stack.
-See [Deploy an Elasticsearch SIEM stack](https://pingidentity-devops.gitbook.io/devops/deploy/deploycompose/deploysiemstack).
+See [Deploy an Elasticsearch SIEM Stack](https://pingidentity-devops.gitbook.io/devops/deploy/deploycompose/deploysiemstack).

-### Resolved defects
+### Resolved Defects

 - (GDO-1) Resolved issue where users were unable to override root and admin user passwords (PingDirectory).
 - (GDO-129) Removed the console from Ping Data products when the server profile isn't specified.